 My goal as director is to encourage business and prosperity here in our community and bring back ownership to our community members, where #shoplocal takes on a whole new meaning.
 Our chamber and our community is only successful and growing as long as our businesses are our members are successful.
 We love to put unique spins on business to help our members think out of the box when it comes to their customers.
 I want our members to always know my door is open and I will help them grow their business any way I can.

 I look forward to forming great relationships with all you, current and future members of our Chamber.
 Thank you for your continued support of our program.
-Please stop in our Chamber and Visitor’s Center to say hello or to check out our new office in February.
+Please stop in our Chamber and Visitor’s Center to say hello.
 Here’s to a great year!

 Tomi Jean Clifford